poooi/poi/docs/plugin.md

 ## Plugin examples

-Poi's internal componets are structured like plugins, you can fine their codes in views/componets.
+Poi's internal componets are structured like plugins, you can find their codes in views/componets.

 More plugins are available as reference on poooi(https://github.com/poooi)